 I’ve prevented the spread of grey mould by using fresh compost, watering from the side and removing dead leaves and stems.

 Propagating Busy Lizzies is easy, watch Daniel’s short video below:

-Busy Lizzies are often grown as annuals but can be grown as a houseplant, and there’s no reason why it won’t thrive indoors provided it’s given enough light; a conservatory or bright windowsill out of strong, direct light, would be perfect.
+I grow Busy Lizzies as annuals but they can be grown as a houseplant, and there’s no reason why they won’t thrive indoors provided it’s given enough light; a conservatory or bright windowsill out of strong, direct light, would be perfect.

 Consider taking late summer cuttings, rooting them in water and transferring them to pots in a warm, bright conservatory.
 Keep the pots moist, in a sunny spot and above 14°c during the winter months.

 Water requirements: Moderate.

 Busy Lizzies are back – after a notable absence due to downy mildew disease, cultivators have now created a disease-resistant variety and this once-popular annual is well and truly back.

 Slight more upright than petunias and producing far more blooms than pelargoniums, Busy Lizzies can add colour and distinctive bushy foliage to any garden right up until the first frosts.